THE FIRST LOOK

 - If you do a first look on the wedding day, you'll have to get up earlier, get ready earlier, and be in your wedding clothes longer.

-- Your parents, bridal party, and guests won't be a part of when you see your spouse for the first time.
+- Your parents, wedding party, and guests won't be a part of it when you see your spouse for the first time.
 That can be a very emotional, meaningful moment for them, especially the parents.
 If you're not sure how they feel, just ask them.
 Will they be upset if they don't see you seeing each other when you walk down the aisle?
 Will that factor into your decision?

-- Your dress might get a wee bit dirty.
+- Your attire might get a wee bit dirty.
 If we go to a park, gardens, or let's be honest, anywhere outdoors, it will be 100% impossible to keep your dress pristine.
 I promise you that we are as incredibly careful as we can to keep you clean, but unless you're on a polished floor or clean carpet all the time, you run the risk of picking up dust, dirt, or the occasional stray twig and leaf!
 If that bothers you, a first look on the wedding day might not be a good choice for you.

 - Unless you hire hair and makeup to stay longer, you'll have to touch yourself up between the portraits and the ceremony.